greggman/HappyFunTimes/docs/api-versions.md

             var server = new GameServer({
               allowMultipleGames: true,
-              subId: "ABC",  // <= make this different for each GameServer });
+              id: "ABC",  // <= OPTIONAL make this different for each GameServer });

         This will let 2 or more GameServers connect for a particular game.
         This is useful for example for running a game across multiple machines.

-        Each game still runs on its own but it can pass players to other games by calling `NetPlayer.switchPlayer(subId, data)` where
+        Each game still runs on its own but it can pass players to other games by calling `NetPlayer.switchPlayer(id, data)` where
-        `subId` is the id of the game
+        `id` is the id of the game.

-        The `NetPlayer` in this game will disconnect and a `playerconnect` message will get emitted in the game corresponding to `subId`.
+        The `NetPlayer` in this game will disconnect and a `playerconnect` message will get emitted in the game corresponding to `id`.

         Example: Imagine you have 3 machines AAA, BBB, and CCC.
 Imagine they are arranged next to each other like this